Cacodemon503/kaggle-grabber/README.md

 [Create your token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)

-Just copy your token directly into the code (search for the comment marker in the code):
+Just copy your token directly into the code in `Line 138` (search for the comment marker in the code):

 `headers = {"Authorization": "Token " +  "yourabcdefgh0123token"}`